 But who’s complaining?
-Online sportsbooks are growing in popularity across the US because of the unbeatable convenience and accessibility.
-If you want to bet on a specific game, you don’t have to coordinate travel to a land-based property in time to place your wager before or during the game.
+Online sportsbooks are growing in popularity across the US because of their unbeatable convenience and accessibility.
+For example, if you want to bet on a specific game, you don’t have to coordinate travel to a land-based property in time to place your wager before or during the game.

 Tennessee bettors also love online sportsbooks because they allow 24/7 access to sports betting.
-Whether you’re a fan of international soccer leagues or local football teams, you can place bets on your phone while on the go.
+So whether you’re a fan of international soccer leagues or local football teams, you can place bets on your phone while on the go.

-In a state with an NFL, NHL, and NBA team, plus a big NCAA sports fanbase, any form of online betting was bound to be a success.
-And online-only is preferred over retail-only, just ask New Yorkers.
+Any form of online betting was bound to be a success in a state with an NFL, NHL, and NBA team, plus a big NCAA sports fanbase.
+And online-only is preferred over retail-only; just ask New Yorkers.